stayko/instapic/readme.md

 # Instapic

-A simple React + Redux implementation of a Instagram like App.
+A simple React + Redux implementation of an Instagram like App.
 Followed a tutorial by [wesbos](https://github.com/wesbos).

 ## Running